lanl-aea/waves/docs/tutorial_11_regression_testing.rst

    $ pwd
    /home/roppenheimer/waves-tutorials
+   $ scons datacheck --clean
-   $ scons tutorial_11_regression_testing --jobs=4
+   $ time scons tutorial_11_regression_testing --jobs=4
    <output truncated>
+   scons: done building targets.

+   real 0m29.031s
+   user 0m25.712s
+   sys  0m25.622s

 If you haven't added the project-wide datacheck alias to the previous tutorials, you should expect the ``datacheck`` alias to run faster than the ``tutorial_11_regression_testing`` alias because the datacheck excludes the solve, extract, and post-processing tasks.
+In these tutorials, the difference in execution time is not large.
+However, in many production modsim projects, the simulations may require hours or even days to complete.
+In that case, the relatively fast running solverprep verification may be tractable for regular testing where the full simulations and post-processing are not.

-To approximate the time savings of the new project-wide ``datacheck`` alias for a larger modsim project, you can go back through the previous tutorials and add each tutorial's datacheck task to the new alias.
-For a fiar comparison, you will also need to add a comparable alias to collect the full workflow for each tutorial, e.g. ``full_workflows``.
-You can then repeat the commands above with the ``datacheck`` and ``full_workflows`` aliases.
+To approximate the time savings of the new project-wide ``datacheck`` alias for a (slightly) larger modsim project, you can go back through the previous tutorials and add each tutorial's datacheck task to the new alias.
+For a fair comparison, you will also need to add a comparable alias to collect the full workflow for each tutorial, e.g.
+``full_workflows``.
+You can then repeat the ``time`` commands above with a more comprehensive ``datacheck`` and ``full_workflows`` aliases.

 ************
 Output Files